Unsupported Token Policy#

 3. Intellectual property claims — a rights holder provides notice of plausible infringement of a copyright, trademark, or publicity right.

-Centurion Labs will block individual or contract addresses subject to government sanctions or associated with illegal activity, and may block addresses at its discretion where it has reason to believe they are linked to fraud, theft, market manipulation, or unacceptable security vulnerabilities.
+Centurion Labs blocks individual or contract addresses subject to government sanctions or associated with illegal activity, and may block addresses at its discretion where it has reason to believe they are linked to fraud, theft, market manipulation, or unacceptable security vulnerabilities.